oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-to-Other-Microservices/helidon-to-other-microservices.md

    StockManager manager = new StockManager() ;
    stockmanager.delete(itemName) ;
 ```
-We could of course build a class ourselves that has a delete method that does the REST work in the class, but that's just pushing it down a layer !
+We could of course build a class ourselves that has a delete method that does the REST work in the class, but that's just pushing it down a layer!

 ---